cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 - Because we will now run **two** DHCP servers on **the same network**, we need to find a way of avoiding conflicts when assigning an IP address to new clients.
 The easiest way of doing that is by assigning **different intervals** to each DHCP server running on the same network.
 In OpenWrt, this is done by editing the `/etc/config/dhcp` config file, and in the `default` DHCP configuration, we add a different starting point next to the `option start` option.
 For example, while the DHCP server running on the first gateway will have `option start '50'`, the DHCP server running on the second gateway will have `option start '150'` instead.
 This way, the first DHCP server leases addresses from `192.168.10.50` to `.149`, whereas the second leases addresses from `192.168.10.150` to `.249`.

-- In the `bat0` interface config of the `/etc/config/network` config file, we can now enable the `option gw_mode 'server'` and specify the WAN connection speed with `option gw_bandwidth '10000/2000'` (i.e., 10000kbps download and 2000kbps upload), as follows:
+- In the `bat0` interface config of the `/etc/config/network` config file, we can now enable the `option gw_mode 'server'` and specify the WAN connection speed with `option gw_bandwidth '10000/2000'`, as follows:

    ```
    config interface 'bat0'